Guaranteed Nonconvex Factorization Approach for Tensor Train Recovery: Numerical Experiments

 where $\vepsilon$ denotes the possible additive noise with each entry being independently drawn from a Gaussian distribution with a mean of zero and a variance of $\gamma^2$.
 Throughout the experiments, we assume the $m$ observed entries are uniformly sampled.
 As the measurement operator $\calP_{\Omega}$ can be viewed as a special instance of the linear map $\calA$ in \eqref{Definition of tensor sensing}, tensor completion can be regarded as a special case of tensor sensing.
 Thus, as in \eqref{Noisy Loss Function of general tensor sensing}, we attempt to recover the underlying tensor by solving the following constrained factorized optimization problem

 We solve this problem using the RGD algorithm in \eqref{updating equation of Riemannian gradient descent algorithm in the tensor sensing 1} and \eqref{updating equation of Riemannian gradient descent algorithm in the tensor sensing 2}.
-In addition, we employ the sequential second-order moment method proposed in \cite{Cai2022provable} for a better initialization.
-We note that, in general, the measurement operator $\calP_{\Omega}$ in tensor completion does not satisfy the RIP condition \cite{rauhut2015tensor}.
+In addition, we employ a modified spectral initialization approach proposed in \citep{Cai2022provable} with incoherent factors and guaranteed performance.
+We note that, in general, the measurement operator $\calP_{\Omega}$ in tensor completion does not satisfy the RIP condition \citep{rauhut2015tensor}.
 Therefore, our theory may not be directly applicable in this context.
 Here, we only present numerical results of RGD for tensor completion, deferring the theoretical analysis to future work.

 \paragraph{Convergence of RGD }